Not All Features Are Created Equal

 ACT

 ResNet encoder + transformer decoder.
 CVAE with action chunking for bimanual manipulation (TransferCube, Insertion).
-Serves as a non-VLA baseline.
+Vision-only by construction; cross-task injection is bit-identical to baseline.
+Serves as the non-VLA control.

 G